Opinion: Hamilton or Schumacher? There's no contest

 Fashion conscious

-Hamilton is very mindful of his image and enjoys hanging out with the rich and famous.
+Hamilton is very mindful of his image, and is a popular figure with many famous people in a variety of different fields.
 He is often seen in the front row of fashion shows.
 Above he is pictured with supermodel Naomi Campbell (left) at a fashion show in Milan.
 In 2020, Hamilton launched his own line with American signer Tommy Hilfiger.
+He has been named co-chair of the 2025 Met Gala.

 Image: picture-alliance/AP Photo/L. Bruno